AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 }
 ```

-## Step 6: Include some of the available fields
+## Include some of the available fields
 At this point, if you query for data, the table is empty – because no fields have been included in the data view.
 Including fields is a deliberate action, albeit one that is intended to be easy.

 ### Action